krish240574/qsimjoin/README.md

 # qsimjoin
-Similarity join for time-series in q.
+1. Similarity join for time-series in q.
+2. qfaiss - FAISS implementation in q(Facebook research)